 Whether or not a minor is charged with a misdemeanor or felony depends on the value of what was stolen, their intent, and the age of the minor.
 More than three-fifths of all youth arrested are referred to a court with juvenile jurisdiction.
 Depending on the circumstances of the crime, a child who is 14 years old or older can be charged with a felony.

 A parent or legal guardian can be held liable civilly.
 A parent/guardian is also responsible for monetary care while their child is in the juvenile justice program.
 Utah courts require parents and guardians to attend all court proceedings, provide transportation, and any other form of support the minor might need to fulfill his or her arrangement with the court.
 After the child turns 18, the records are not automatically expunged.
 The process for expunging a record is lengthy and sometimes complicated.

 Being convicted of a theft crime can have serious negative impacts on your child’s future.
 Your child will need experts on his or her side.
-As a parent, you will need to know what you and your child’s rights and obligations are.
-Call Jardine Law Office today at 801-350-3506 or visit our website at www.jardinelawoffices.com for a free consultation.
+As a parent, you will need to know what your and your child’s rights and obligations are.
+Call Jardine Law Office P.C. today at 801-350-3506 or contact us for a free consultation.
 We will work diligently to ensure your child’s future is made a priority.